vmware-archive/brand/README.md

 ### Typography

 Inspired by the terminal we use a monospace font in our UI.
-The majority of IDEs (via a console or terminal ) and software text editors use a monospaced font as their default typeface because the aignment of the letters and the fixed width of each character make it easier to read errors in the code.
+The majority of IDEs (via a console or terminal ) and software text editors use a monospaced font as their default typeface because the aignment of the letters and the fixed width of each character make it easierfor developers to read errors in code.

 #### Font
 **Iosevka**: a slender monospace sans-serif and slab-serif typeface inspired by Pragmata Pro, M+ and PF DIN Mono, designed to be the ideal font for programming.